Teaching and Research Interests

 Profile

-Part of my research in continuous deformation is theoretical.
-It is clear in many ductile shear zones that deformation cannot be exclusively pure shear or simple shear.
-This recognition leads to the need to establish models for shear that incorporate vorticity components of pure and simple shearing.
-The result of this analysis is the kinematic vorticity number, a measure of the balance between shearing components that has been found to be verifiable with field studies.
-This line of research is intermittent, but continues to be of interest.
+Part of my research on continuous deformation is theoretical.
+It is clear in many ductile shear zones that deformation cannot be purely or simple shear.
+This recognition underscores the need to establish models for shear that incorporate the vorticity components of pure and simple shearing.
+The result of this analysis is the kinematic vorticity number, a measure of the balance between shearing components that can be verified through field studies.
+This line of research is intermittent but remains of interest.

-I also am involved in studies of neo-tectonics.
+I am also involved in studies of neo-tectonics.
 In the Appalachians, “neo-tectonics” often refers to the identification of structures that could be related to Tertiary and/or Quaternary activity.
-I have previously studied potential neo-tectonic areas along the Fall Line in eastern Virginia.
-Presently, I am planning an investigation of possible Quaternary faulting in the western Virginia Piedmont in the Mountain Run fault zone, which lies at the physiographic boundary between the Blue Ridge and Piedmont provinces.
-Recently I have been working with Missy Eppes and John Diemer to investigate an area of active deformation along the northern piedmont of the San Bernardino Mountains in California.
-There we have used ground-penetrating radar (GPR) to delineate sub-surface structures in an active faulted anticline.
-This work continues with additional near-surface geophysics and structural mapping to provide a model for the fault-fold relationship there.
+I have previously studied potential neotectonic areas along the Fall Line in eastern Virginia and possible Quaternary faulting in the western Virginia Piedmont, specifically in the Mountain Run fault zone, which lies at the physiographic boundary between the Blue Ridge and Piedmont provinces.
+My current research is in the Uwharrie Mountains of central North Carolina, where I study the deformation associated with accretion of peri-Gondwanan arcs to the eastern Laurentian margin, fracture mechanics of mechanical weathering in felsic volcanic rocks, and Holocene geomorphology.